 Implementation Timeline

-Publication of Consensus Policy and implementation notes by 31 July 2016
+Publication of Consensus Policy and implementation notes: at the earliest possible date on the ICANN Policy Change Calendar following publication at the IETF of the relevant EPP Extensions

-Consensus Policy Effective Date: 1 February 2017
+Consensus Policy Effective Date: 180 days following Publication date above

-EPP Extension for Registration Expiration Date and the Reseller Information
+EPP Extensions for Registration Expiration Date and the Reseller Information

 Registries and Registrars are invited to participate in the IETF EPPExt working group to discuss the best way to transmit the Registrar registration expiration date and reseller information.
-Once an EPP extension is defined by the WG, Registries and Registrar are REQUIRED to implement such EPP extension in order to facilitate the implementation across the industry.
+Once EPP extensions are defined by the WG, Registries and Registrar are REQUIRED to implement such EPP extensions in order to facilitate the implementation across the industry.

 Special consideration of privacy settings (.CAT and .TEL) and tiered access (.NAME) in specific Registration Data Directory Services